jamesssooi/fonty/README.md

 ```bash
 > fonty source add <SOURCE URL>
 ```
+**Adds a new font source.**

+This command allows you to add and subscribe to a new font source.
+This allows you to have instant access to all of the source's fonts through the `fonty install` command.

 ---

 ```bash
 > fonty source remove <SOURCE ID or SOURCE URL>
 ```

+**Removes a subscribed font source.**

 ---